20 Effortless Ways to Make Sunday School More Fun

 There’s also an incredible dynamic that takes place when you don’t start a story with just words.

 When a story starts with a game, or a random question. or a multiple choice, or a magic trick, etc…. the kids pay so much MORE attention.

-A lot of public speaking training I’ve read says that the first few moments you get up to speak actually set the stage for the rest of your presentation.
+What you say first matters A LOT MORE than what you say next.
+Plan how you begin (and end) your lesson.
 In other words if you are immediately boring the kids will check out faster than a millennial in the self-checkout line!

 14. Invite a man to speak

 Think about all the volunteer teachers you serve with in Sunday School.

 I go to what you might call a mega-church and the volunteer staff there is overwhelmingly made up of women.

 Which is amazing.